recyclarr/recyclarr/README.md

   this in the guides.
 - Profiles get created if they do not exist, or updated if they already exist.
 Profiles get a unique name based on the guide and this name is used to find them in subsequent runs.
 - Tags can be added to any updated or created profiles.
+Tags are created for you if they do not exist.
 - Ability to convert preferred with negative scores to "Must not contain" terms.
-- Terms mentioned as "optional" in the guide are not synced to Sonarr release profiles by default (can be enabled via config).
+- Terms mentioned as "optional" in the guide can be selectively included or excluded; based entirely on user preference.

 ### Quality Definitions